karlita604/P-06-2020/Section 2/Section 3 - Data types.md

 * []
 * index starts at 0
 * reverse indexing ! -1 = last letter always
+* white spaces count as characters in the string
+*

 **Slicing:**
 * allows you to grab a whole section of a string